nextflow-io/training/docs/advanced/structure.md

 In the previous chapter, we saw the addition of small helper Groovy functions to the `main.nf` file.
 It may at times be helpful to bundle functionality into a new Groovy class.
 Any classes defined in the `lib` directory are available for use in the workflow - both `main.nf` and any imported modules.

-Classes defined in `lib` can be used for a variety of purposes.
+Classes defined in `lib` directory can be used for a variety of purposes.
 For example, the [nf-core/rnaseq](https://github.com/nf-core/rnaseq/tree/master/lib) workflow uses five custom classes:

 1. `NfcoreSchema.groovy` for parsing the schema.json file and validating the workflow parameters.
 2. `NfcoreTemplate.groovy` for email templating and nf-core utility functions.